apache/arrow/docs/source/developers/cpp/emscripten.rst

    ./emsdk activate <version>
    source ./emsdk_env.sh

-If you want to build pyarrow for `pyodide <https://pyodide.org>`_, you need ``pyodide-build`` installed via ``pip``, and to be running with the same version of python that pyodide is built for, along with the same versions of emsdk.
+If you want to build PyArrow for `Pyodide <https://pyodide.org>`_, you need ``pyodide-build`` installed via ``pip``, and to be running with the same version of Python that Pyodide is built for, along with the same versions of emsdk.

 .. code:: shell